vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 #### Suggested region to threshold
 One of the cells in frame 14 is conspicuously unlabeled.
 Try using the thresholding tool to label it!

-## Export your work
+## Export labels
-Download your file with the download button above the infopane.
+Download your labels with the download button above the infopane.
 With the downloaded .npz, your raw images and labels as training data for model training.
 The .npz file format keeps the input images and labels paired together until it's time to train.